Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Shorter Timeline

-Choose vendors who specialise in or prefer intimate events.
-Many of Bangalore's best photographers actually prefer small weddings — they can focus on story-driven coverage rather than managing a large crowd.
-Decorators working with a small space can concentrate their budget on fewer, more impactful installations.
+Choose vendors who specialise in or prefer intimate events — this makes a bigger difference than most couples realise.
+Many of Bangalore's best photographers actually prefer small weddings — they can focus on story-driven coverage rather than managing a large crowd, and our wedding photography cost guide covers the budget tier that works well for smaller celebrations.
+Decorators working with a small space can concentrate their budget on fewer, more impactful installations — see our wedding decor cost guide for element-by-element pricing.
 Caterers can provide a tasting-menu experience instead of a mass buffet.

 Food Focus: Quality Over Quantity